dartmouth-cs52-21S/project-devit/README.md

 ## Setup

-_TODO: how to get the project dev environment up and running, npm install etc_
 1. Clone Project
 2. Run `npm i` to install project dependencies
 3. Run `npm start` to start the project at `http://localhost:8080`

 ## Deployment

-_TODO: how to deploy the project_

 ### Deploying the Client